andreaslam/ZanLing-TrueZero/README.md

 - `getinferencetime.rs` - used for benchmarking inference times and batching effectiveness through calculating the nodes/s.

 ### External testing (UCI compliant)
 - `uci.rs` - contains code for UCI implementation.
-Code currently work in progress.
 - `ucimain.rs` - used for running games using UCI.

 ### Source code for the Engine